 Counterfeit airplane parts are made with inferior materials that don’t meet the rigorous requirements of the aviation industry.
 For example, counterfeit titanium may have lower tensile strength, leading to cracks or corrosion under normal operating conditions.
 These substandard parts fail under stress, such as sudden temperature changes or intense vibration.
 This creates vulnerabilities that can compromise airworthiness.

-Engine components are particularly vulnerable to counterfeit parts.
+Aircraft engine components are particularly vulnerable to counterfeit parts.
 Forged turbine blades or seals degrade quickly, potentially causing engine failures, overheating, or in-flight shutdowns.
 Even unapproved seals in fuel or oil systems can lead to leaks, increasing the risk of engine malfunction.
 Detection is often difficult due to falsified maintenance records; these parts are hard to spot before they fail.

 Potential for crashes

 Counterfeit parts have been linked to aviation disasters.
 For example, fake fasteners or engine components have led to accidents in the past.
-Counterfeiters exploit regulatory gaps, they introduce fake parts that pass through multiple suppliers before being installed.
-The risk of failure can lead to emergencies or crashes, which of course undermines public trust in airlines and the aviation industry.
+Counterfeiters exploit regulatory gaps; they introduce fake parts that pass through multiple suppliers before being installed.
+The risk of failure can lead to emergencies or crashes, which, of course, undermines public trust in airlines and the aviation industry.

 Broader safety implications